RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 A Dictionary can be directly created by `{}` syntax.
 Detailed are in [Dictionaries chapter](#5.
 Dictionaries).

-Dictionaries support addtion and deletion of entries, get entries from keys, set values of entries and traversal of keys and values and others.
+Dictionaries support addition and deletion of entries, get entries from keys, set values of entries and traversal of keys and values and others.
 Details are in [Dictionaries chapter](#5.
 Dictionaries).

 Dictionaries are allocated on the heap and are implemented by red-black trees.
 Dictionaries are shared by references and will never copied on reuse.
 However, its contents can be cloned into a new list.